-Amazfit is a leading chinese brand in the wearable industry and is famous for its cur-rate products.
-Amazfit GTS Watch is in line with the company’s policy to mimic proven designs and provide most features possible in a limited budget.
+Amazfit is a leading Chinese brand in the wearable industry and is famous for its cur-rate products.
+Amazfit GTS Watch is in line with the company’s policy to mimic proven designs and provide most features possible on a limited budget.

 By the look of it, you can guess how unoriginal is the design of the watch.
 However, if you are on a shoestring budget, you couldn’t care less.

 1.65″ AMOLED ALWAYS-ON Display is the secret behind its 14 days long battery life.
 The watch shell is large enough to accommodate large wrist sizes (9-11-inch) The glossy look of the watch adds to the overall style.